-Key terms Meaning Crystalline silica The crystalline form of the abundant naturally occurring mineral silica or silicon dioxide (SiO 2).
-It is present in almost all types of rocks, sand, clays, shales and gravel and in construction materials such as concrete, tiles and bricks.
-Duty holder Any person who owes a work health and safety duty under the WHS Act including a person conducting a business or undertaking, a designer, manufacturer, importer, supplier, installer of products or plant used at work (upstream duty holder), officer or a worker.
-Engineered stone Engineered stone 2 is an artificial product that: a) is created by combining and heat curing natural stone materials that contain crystalline silica (such as quartz or stone aggregate) with chemical constituents (such as water, resins or pigments), and b) can be manipulated through mechanical processes to manufacture other products (such as kitchen benchtops).
-Engineered stone does not include natural stone that has not been combined with other products or heat cured (for example granite and quartz in their natural state).
-2 Engineered stone does not include concrete, concrete products, cement products, fibre cement, bricks, blocks, pavers, autoclaved aerated concrete, roof tiles, wall and floor tiles that are ceramic or porcelain, grout, mortar, render and plasterboard.
-Workplace exposure standard A workplace exposure standard published by Safe Work Australia in the Workplace Exposure Standards for Airborne Contaminants .
-Hazard A situation or thing that has the potential to harm a person.
-Hazards at work may include, noisy machinery, a moving forklift, chemicals, electricity, working at heights, a repetitive job, bullying and violence at the workplace.
-Health and safety representative (HSR) A worker who has been elected by their work group under the WHS Act to represent them on health and safety matters.
-Ingress protection (IP) The level of protection offered by an electrical enclosure or casing against the intrusion or accidental contact of solids and/or liquids. Мау 'May' indicates an optional course of action.
-Must 'Must' indicates a legal requirement exists that must be complied with.
+of the abundant naturally occurring mineral silica or silicon present in almost all types of rocks, sand, clays, shales and puction materials such as concrete, tiles and bricks.
+The sa work health and safety duty under the WHS Act conducting a business or undertaking, a designer, ster, supplier, installer of products or plant used at work ear), officer or a worker.
+The san artificial product that: The combining and heat curing natural stone materials that stalline silica (such as quartz or stone aggregate) with instituents (such as water, resins or pigments), and pulated through mechanical processes to manufacture sits (such as kitchen benchtops). onducting a business or undertaking, a designer, ter, supplier, installer of products or plant used at work er), officer or a worker. s an artificial product that: c combining and heat curing natural stone materials that talline silica (such as quartz or stone aggregate) with instituents (such as water, resins or pigments), and pulated through mechanical processes to manufacture ets (such as kitchen benchtops). combining and heat curing natural stone materials that talline silica (such as quartz or stone aggregate) with estituents (such as water, resins or pigments), and pulated through mechanical processes to manufacture ets (such as kitchen benchtops). talline silica (such as quartz or stone aggregate) with instituents (such as water, resins or pigments), and pulated through mechanical processes to manufacture ets (such as kitchen benchtops). pes not include natural stone that has not been combined or heat cured (for example granite and quartz in their not include concrete, concrete products, cement products, fibre cement, toclaved aerated concrete, roof tiles, wall and floor tiles that are ceramic r, render and plasterboard. re standard published by Safe Work Australia in the e Standards for Airborne Contaminants. nat has the potential to harm a person.
+Hazards at work nachinery, a moving forklift, chemicals, electricity, working ye job, bullying and violence at the workplace. een elected by their work group under the WHS Act to ealth and safety matters. on offered by an electrical enclosure or casing against the al contact of solids and/or liquids. otional course of action. gal requirement exists that must be complied with.